 - Add-ons required: In order to really make OpenCart work for you, you’ll need to install a variety of add-ons.
 This is where OpenCart can get expensive.
 Multiple add-ons may also make your platform more difficult to operate, which leads to the next complaint.

-- Some tech knowledge necessary: Add-ons are not necessarily compatible with each other 100% of the time.
+- Some tech knowledge necessary: Add-ons are not necessarily compatible with each other.
 You’ll probably have to work through a few bugs.
 Also, as far as I can tell, OpenCart does not offer any significant design editing tools.
 You’re on your own there as well.

 - Limited/poor support: Your support options are mostly self-help routes.
 If you do decide to call in, you may not receive the level of support you were hoping for.